enricllagostera/ponte/process/journal.md

 # Process journal

+## 2024-11-20 Devlog added on information design

+The rest of the notes are on [23_analysis_information_design](<./devlog/23_analysis_information_design.md>).

+## 2024-11-18 Experiments on new features and directions

+The group finally has access to NVivo and now we have been using it for more analysis.
+This means that more use-originating issues and ideas have been emerging.
+For instance: exporting more fine-grained files with commit messages, instead of a monolithic devlog compilation.
+This would allow for more granular coding in NVivo.

+Another thing that happened was that I have been trying to use the tool with larger repos.
+I talked to my friend M who wanted to use Ponte with a 64k+ commits repo, and it just crashes.
+I think this is a reflection of the quick and dirty approach I took to handling the data management in the app.
+So, I have been looking into using a local database (in SQLite) to manage the data.
+I am sketching some of the data management ideas visually on a canvas.

 ## 2024-09-13 Next steps

 I know, the latest posts have been pretty much about figuring out next steps and actually start to take them.
 There have been quite a lot of transitions lately, from the end of the dissertation to figuring out what I'll be working on next.